 The calf Moose does have a voice.
 He starts out with a bit of a grunt but within a few days develops a wail that sounds human.

-Researching Moose?
+Researching moose?

 To find some more information about moose, you can try the Wildlife Research website. http://wildlifesearch.com/moose/